If you are a new DBS Form checker

 - Current UK Driving Licence (old style paper version) - UK/Isle of Man/Channel Islands and EU (full or provisional)

-- Current Driving Licence - photocard (where a counterpart has been issued but not presented) - All countries (full or provisional)
+- Current Driving Licence - photocard - all countries (full or provisional)

 - Birth Certificate (issued after time of birth) - UK and Channel Islands